 The merger was performed in preparation for The New University Hospital which will become the biggest hospital in Denmark and one of the biggest in Europe.
 The relocation of clinical and research departments will take place from 2014 to 2019 and The New University Hospital will be fully operational in 2020.

-The hospital management has the overall responsibility for treatment and nursing care and the overall running of the hospital.
+The Board of Directors has the overall responsibility for treatment and nursing care and the overall running of the hospital.